Pontifical Academy of Arcadia: Orsini Gardens & Beyond

 In 1692, the meetings were transferred to the gardens of Duke Orsini on the Esquiline hill; in 1696, to the Farnese Gardens on the Palatine.
 Finally, the generosity of John V of Portugal, one of its members under the name of Arete Melleo, enabled the society to secure (1723) on the Janiculum a site known as the Bosco Parrasio or (Parrasian Grove).
 Here they held their meetings on summer days, in winter moving to the Teatro degli Arcadi in the Palazzo Salviati.
 In 1696 the Accademia admitted seven musicians including Giovanni Bononcini.

 While the academy was still on the Palatine, its Statuto or Constitution was drawn up.
 This constitution (the work of co-founder Gian Vincenzo Gravina) was modelled on the ancient Roman laws of the 'Twelve Tables', and was engraved on marble.
 Differing tendencies soon asserted themselves, following the ideas of the two founders: that of Gravina stood in the tradition of Homer and Dante, while that of Crescimbeni was more influenced by Petrarch.
 Because of these differences, Gravina left to found the Accademia dei Quirini in 1711.
-Despite this loss, Arcadia retained its vigour in the following years, and created colonies in many cities of Italy.
+Despite this loss, Arcadia retained its vigour in the following years and created colonies in many cities of Italy.
 Many noblemen, ecclesiastics, and artists held membership in it to be an honour, and very soon it numbered 1,300.
-Much of what they produced, however, was either mediocre or pretentious (an example is Saverio Bettinelli's disparagement of Dante), although the Academy did receive some endorsement for its attack on the redundant Rococo style, then dominant in art and literature.

-The celebrated opera librettist Pietro Metastasio (1698–1782) although he had his own differences with Arcadia, was a student of Gravina's, and a leading light of the academy's second generation.
-His works, of which the best remembered might be Il Re Pastore because of its setting by Mozart, may represent the closest thing to a justification of the program that Arcadia achieved.
+The celebrated lyric poet and opera librettist Pietro Metastasio (1698–1782), a student of Gravina's and a prominent member of the Academy, is widely regarded as the highest exponent of the movement.

-In 1795, the academy admitted the Italian Diodata Saluzzo Roero, as one of its first female members, but some evidence does exist for earlier female members.
+Unlike most learned societies of the period, Arcadia admitted female members.
+It was the first Italian academy to do so, and several women became prominent writers within the organization, with their works appearing in official publications.
+One of the first female members of the Academy was the Italian poet Diodata Saluzzo Roero, admitted in 1795, but some evidence does exist for earlier female members.
 In the 17th century, the poet Maria Antonia Scalera Stellini was elected a member, and the 1721 edition of the Academy's publication included work by Caterina Imperiale Lercari Pallavicini.
+Margherita Sparapani Gentili Boccapadule was also a member.